 In the north, you’ll get more snow and colder weather.
 Even if you’re not into skiing or snowboarding, there is plenty to explore in the northern regions.
 Here are a few suggestions to consider.

-Trieste: This coastal city on the border with Slovenia has a fascinating mix of Italian, Slavic and Austro-Hungarian influences.
+This coastal city on the border with Slovenia has a fascinating mix of Italian, Slavic and Austro-Hungarian influences.
 It’s a perfect spot to explore grand piazzas, historic cafes and the imposing Miramare Castle.
+If you want to see a very different side of Italy, Trieste will deliver on that front in spades.

-Mantua: A hidden gem for art and history lovers, Mantua is home to stunning Renaissance architecture and has few tourists.
-Visit Palazzo Ducale and enjoy the peaceful winter ambiance along the city’s lakes.
+A hidden gem for art and history lovers, Mantua is home to stunning Renaissance architecture and has few tourists.
+Visit Palazzo Te, Palazzo Ducale and follow in the footsteps of the powerful Gonzaga family as you admire the legacy they left behind.
+You can also enjoy the peaceful winter ambiance along the city’s lakes or enjoy an opera indoors.

 Central Italy